PazerOP/mcp-bash-framework/docs/DEBUGGING.md

 ## Claude Desktop on macOS (PATH + quarantine)

-Claude Desktop starts stdio servers from a minimal, non-login shell on macOS, so `~/.zshrc`/`~/.bash_profile` are skipped and PATH/env customizations (nvm/pyenv/uv/rbenv, etc.) are missing.
+Claude Desktop often execs servers directly (no login shell), so `~/.zshrc`/`~/.bash_profile` are skipped and PATH/env customizations (nvm/pyenv/uv/rbenv, etc.) are missing.
 Common symptoms: `ENOENT` / `command not found`, `transport closed unexpectedly`, missing env vars.
-Folder location (Desktop/Documents/etc.) does not matter; the environment does.
+Location can matter on macOS: Desktop/Documents/Downloads are TCC-protected and Downloads is frequently quarantined.

 Fixes:
 - Use absolute paths to runtimes (e.g., `/opt/homebrew/bin/node`) and set required vars in the MCP config `env` block.